 "Let it free, Harry.
 I can see you are bursting to get it out."

 He ran an agitated hand through his hair and sat down, eyes trained on the grass.

-"When they—I feel so disgusted with myself.
-I feel—so dirty."
+"When they—I feel so disgusted with myself—so dirty."

 "They took everything away from me."
 He could hear Brodes laughing again.
-Harry shook his head and pounded his fist into the grass, shattering the laughter.
+He saw Dumbledore in cell, asking him to hold on a little longer in prison.
+Harry shook his head and pounded his fist into the grass.
 "I'm so angry, so fucking angry!"

 "What did they take?"

 "Everything," he whispered, watching a trail of ants which had stopped moving.
 The little creatures were suffocating, their legs flailing, and Harry watched them, suddenly intrigued how far his power could go.